eminently/chopsticks/README.md

 Sadly, the probability that the BitcoinCash (BCH/XBC) community will have to deal with a contentious fork on November 15th, 2018 is pretty high at this point.

 Here is the list of the contentious forks that have been announced in the past weeks:
-- **Bitcoin ABC** (BCH/XBC) maintained by Bitcoin ABC & bcoin-org/bcash which is basically the original and historical Bitcoin Cash chain that is going to be changed with new concensus rules [[more info](https://bitcoinabc.org)];
+- [Bitcoin ABC](https://www.bitcoinabc.org) (BCH/XBC) maintained by Bitcoin ABC & bcoin-org/bcash which is basically the original and historical Bitcoin Cash chain that is going to be changed with new concensus rules [[more info](https://bitcoinabc.org)];
-- **Bitcoin SV** (BCH/XBS) maintained by nChain which is basically the contentious fork who wants to push different consensus rule changes [[more info](https://github.com/bitcoin-sv)];
+- [Bitcoin SV](https://github.com/bitcoin-sv/bitcoin-sv) (BCH/XBS) maintained by nChain which is basically the contentious fork who wants to push different consensus rule changes [[more info](https://github.com/bitcoin-sv)];
-- **Bitcoin NayBC** (BCH/XBN) maintained by Tom Harding which is basically the chain of the naysayers to both of the proposed forks and who want to stay on the current chain [[more info](https://github.com/dgenr8/bitcoin-abc)].
+- [Bitcoin NayBC]( (BCH/XBN) maintained by Tom Harding which is basically the chain of the naysayers to both of the proposed forks and who want to stay on the current chain [[more info](https://github.com/dgenr8/bitcoin-abc)].

 Additional implementations:
-- **Bitcoin Unlimited** is not yet mentioned as strictly compatible to XBC nor XBS nor XBN [[more info](https://www.bitcoincash.org)].
+- **Bitcoin Unlimited** (BCH/XBU) is not yet mentioned as strictly compatible to XBC nor XBS nor XBN [[more info](https://www.bitcoincash.org)].
 They are committed to avoiding a split, hence following the dominant chain.
 Also, they allowed each consensus rule change to be assessed independently and activated independently.
-- The above applies to **Bitcoin XT** also maintained by Tom Harding.
+- **Bitcoin XT** (BCH/XBX) idem, also maintained by Tom Harding.
+- **Gcash BCHD** (BCH/XBD) btsuite/btcd fork, maintained by Chris Pacia, follows Bitcoin ABC consensus rule
+- **Bcoin bcash** (BCH/XBB) follows Bitcoin ABC consensus rule

 Final note:
 This list may evolve and will be updated if any new announcement is made by the community.